General Electric J79

 The General Electric J79 is an axial-flow turbojet engine built for use in a variety of fighter and bomber aircraft and a supersonic cruise missile.
 The J79 was produced by General Electric Aircraft Engines in the United States, and under license by several other companies worldwide.
-Among its major uses was the F-104 Starfighter, B-58 Hustler, F-4 Phantom II, A-5 Vigilante and IAI Kfir.
+Among its major uses was the Lockheed F-104 Starfighter, Convair B-58 Hustler, McDonnell Douglas F-4 Phantom II, North American A-5 Vigilante and IAI Kfir.

-A commercial version, designated the CJ805, powered the Convair 880, while an aft-turbofan derivative, the CJ805-23, powered the Convair 990 airliners and a single Sud Aviation Caravelle intended to demonstrate to the U.S. market the benefits of a bypass engine over the existing Avon turbojet.
+A commercial version, designated the CJ805, powered the Convair 880, while an aft-turbofan derivative, the CJ805-23, powered the Convair 990 airliners and a single Sud Aviation Caravelle intended to demonstrate to the U.S. market the benefits of a bypass engine over the existing Rolls-Royce Avon turbojet.

-In 1959 the gas generator of the J79 was developed as a stationary 10MW-class (10 MW) free-turbine turboshaft engine for naval power, power generation, and industrial use, called the LM1500.
+In 1959 the gas generator of the J79 was developed as a stationary 10 MW-class (10 MW) free-turbine turboshaft engine for naval power, power generation, and industrial use, called the LM1500.
 Its first application was in the research hydrofoil USS Plainview.